textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 5. In the **Advanced** tab, select the following:

    - **Secure transfer required**: Select **Disabled**.
-   - You may also need to specify the default access tier as **Hot** at this tab
+   - You may also need to specify the default access tier as **Hot** at this tab.

    ![The Create storage account blade is displayed with options under the Advanced tab.](media/storage-account-create-new-advanced.png 'Create storage account - Advanced')